3lvia/designsystem/packages/elvis-typography/README.md

 ```

 It is also possible to use the function `getTypographyCss()`.
 It takes the name of the requested typography as
-input, and returns a string containing all the css for the typography, including a breakpoint for mobile font
+input, and returns a string containing all the CSS for the typography, including a breakpoint for mobile font
 properties if there are any.

 ```js